opendatacube/datacube-ows/docs/cfg_colourramp_styles.rst

 aggregator_function
 ===================

-The `aggegator_function` entry is required for colour ramp style multi-date handlers.
+The `aggregator_function` entry is required for colour ramp style multi-date handlers.
 It is a function defined using OWS's `function configuration format <https://datacube-ows.readthedocs.io/en/latest/cfg_functions.html>`_.